SayfullahSayeb/Subway-Surfers-Temp/README.md

 ## ⚠️ Disclaimer

-I do not support cheating or illegal activities.
 This project is for educational and personal use only.
 Support fair gameplay and developers through in-game purchases.
 Use of this project may violate game terms of service.
-I am not responsible for misuse and disclaim any liability for consequences.
+I disclaim any responsibility for misuse and any resulting consequences.
+I do not endorse cheating or illegal activities.

 ## Features